 As a charity, we rely on your kind donations to continue our work.
-By donating to Autism West Midlands, you are helping us to fund a variety of projects which provide specialist support and advice to people of all ages with autism and their families.
+By donating to Autism West Midlands, you are helping us to fund a variety of projects which provide specialist support and advice to autistic people of all ages and their families.
 This includes our Autism Information Helpline.

 Autism West Midlands Information Helpline

 Thousands of people receive support from our helpline each year.
 It is often the first port of call for a parent following a child’s diagnosis or first point of contact for families and individuals in crisis!

 Our helpline costs £15 an hour to run and is funded through voluntary donations, grants and trusts.
 In the last 5 years it is estimated we have helped over 15,000 individuals through contacts made to the helpline.

 There really is no such thing a typical day on the helpline, the calls and emails are so varied in topics.
 The helpline sometimes tackle very serious issues such as calls from individuals on the spectrum who are desperate, lonely and feeling like they have no-where to turn.
 Families who feel they cannot cope with their child’s violent or aggressive behaviour due to a build-up of anxiety or frustration.
 There are those seeking information about autism diagnosis, benefits, support groups and there are even questions about autism friendly hairdressers or what is the best dog for an autistic child.
 The list really is endless.

 We are usually the first point of contact for families and individuals in crisis.
 There is a desperate need for the service we provide.